matthewearl/showros/README.md

 ## Limitations

-I made this very quickly and it probably has bugs / could be made my accurate.
+I made this very quickly and it probably has bugs / could be made more accurate.
 One limitation is that the player never has a standing animation, since I couldn't find a good heuristic in the demo data.
 Feel free to fork and improve.